dirkhovy/dirkhovy.github.io/content/post/2025_01_14/index.md

 Some (though luckily not all) positions you apply for are already spoken for but have to run a public call nonetheless.
 You will do the whole song and dance, but you never actually had a chance to get it.
 Unfortunately, being rejected from a competition that was never open holds very little information.
 You will not know beforehand which kind of competition it is.

 **Expect to apply for 20 positions or more** for any match (depending on the field).
-Try to **get practice interviews** (for positions you do not care too much about).
+Try to **get practice interviews**.
 Your first interview should not be for your dream job.

 In general, you will be judged by these four aspects, in descending order of importance: